jedisct1/Simple-Comet-Server/README.markdown

 A simple COMET server
 =====================

-This is a simple HTTP long-polling server.
+This is a minimalist HTTP long-polling server.

 With intentionally no support for Websockets nor Bayeux.

-But the client-side Javascript library weights only 1 Kb, including support for multiple channels and cross-domain requests.
+But the client-side Javascript library weights less than 1 Kb, including support for multiple channels and cross-domain requests.

 It should work just fine on most web browsers, including legacy ones and